jbrodriguez/jbrio.net/README.md

 The static website will be available in the `./dist` folder.

+### Misc

+Meta holds the metadata for the site, including the logo art

 ## License

 Licensed under [MIT License](LICENSE). © Juan B. Rodriguez.